particle-iot/docs/src/content/reference/firmware.md

 ### begin()

-Initializes the SPI bus by setting SCK, MOSI, and a user-specified slave-select pin (default is SS) to outputs, MISO to input and pulling SCK and MOSI low, and slave-select high.
+Initializes the SPI bus by setting SCK, MOSI, and a user-specified slave-select pin (default is SS) to outputs, MISO to input.
+SCK and MOSI are pulled low, and slave-select high.

 NOTE:  The SPI firmware ONLY initializes the user-specified slave-select pin.
-The user's code must control the slave-select pin before and after each SPI transfter for the desired spi slave device.
-Calling SPI.end() does NOT reset the pin mode of the SPI pins.
+The user's code must control the slave-select pin before and after each SPI transfer for the desired SPI slave device.
+Calling `SPI.end()` does NOT reset the pin mode of the SPI pins.

 ```C++
 // SYNTAX